What are the ethical issues with cloning?

 A press release from the Whitehead Institute said the study proves that no matter how normal a cloned animal looks at birth, it is likely to develop health problems later in life.
 “Cloning for the purpose of producing another human being is totally unsafe and unethical,” the statement said.

-See also What is the structure of nucleic acids?
+See also What is construction cost management?

 Why should cloning be banned?